PjSalty/PjSalty/README.md

 👋 **I’m @PjSalty**
-A versatile Linux Systems Admin & Infrastructure Engineer dedicated to designing, automating, and securing resilient environments at scale.
+A versatile Linux Systems Admin dedicated to designing, automating, and securing resilient environments at scale.